 Gas-fired Instantaneous Water Heaters have a gas burner that heats up sanitary water that runs through a coil when the user is drawing off hot water.
-Like the EIWHs they are compact, don't have storage losses and are used mainly as single point devices for the kitchen sink or bathroom.
-The gas-grid has no power limits and, with an appropriate design, GIWHs can deal with most tapping patterns and can be used anywhere there is a connection to the gas-grid (or even to smaller gas tanks).
+Like the EIWHs they are compact,

 Most GIWHs are "open" combustion devices, which means the combustion air comes from the room and the flue gases go outside through a small chimney in the wall.
 Older models also emit flue gases to the room but are now largely forbidden for safety reasons.
 Newer GIWHs are often "closed", which means that also the combustion air comes from outside.
 They can also be installed externally for safety reasons.